 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Company.
-The Company is exposed to credit risk from its operating activities (primarily trade receivables)
+The Company is exposed to credit risk from its operating activities (primarily trade receivables).
 The Company's exposure to credit risk is influenced mainly by the individual characteristics of each customer.

-COVID 19 impact resulted in lockdown from March 22, 2020 and continued post balance sheet date.
-The said pandemic is having an unprecedented impact on people and the economy.
+COVID 19 impact resulted in lockdown from March 22, 2020 with imposed restrictions continuing almost until Feb-22.
+The said pandemic has had an unprecedented impact on people and the economy.
 At our Company, we have moved fast to support our multiple stakeholders and sustain our operations through this crisis and prepare for revival in a new normal.
-We have structured our priorities in four areas: supporting our people, protecting customer and vendor relationships, maintaining our financial strength & contributing to society.
-Due to the lockdown, operations in most our locations including manufacturing plants, warehouses, offices etc had to be scaled down or shut down and are being operated as per the local guidelines of social distancing and high hygiene standards, wherever permitted.
-The complete resumption of operations will depend upon directives issued by the respective Government authorities.
+We have structured our priorities in four areas: supporting our people, protecting customer and vendor relationships, developing our financial strength & contributing to society.
+Due to continuing pandemic, operations in most our locations including manufacturing plants, warehouses, offices etc had to be scaled down and were being operated as per the local guidelines of social distancing and high hygiene standards, wherever permitted.
 The Impact of COVID-19 is considered as a non-adjusting event.

 While the current situation has adversely affected the economy at large, the chemical industry has also been affected in segments.
 We continue to closely monitor the situation and have been taking appropriate actions for both sustenance and revival.
-As part of its review of the year-end balance sheet, the Company has made an assessment of recoverability and carrying values of its assets comprising Property, Plant and Equipment, Intangible assets, Inventory and Financial assets and has concluded that certain adjustments are required to be made to the carrying values of such assets as at March 31, 2021, accordingly, the management has accounted for Impairment/Write-off on account of Loss of certain receivables of the company, under exceptional item and Reversal of excess interest on a/c of reconciliation of Books of accounts under other Income.
-The same however are not affecting continuing operations.
-The impact assessment of COVID-19 is a continuing process given the uncertainties associated with its nature and duration.
+As part of its review of the year-end balance sheet, the Company has made an assessment of recoverability and carrying values of its assets comprising Property, Plant and Equipment, Intangible assets, Inventory and Financial assets and has concluded that certain adjustments are required to be made to the carrying values of such assets as at March 31, 2022, accordingly, the management has accounted for Impairment/Write-off on account of Loss of certain receivables of the company, under exceptional item.
+The same however is not affecting continuing operations.
+The impact assessment of COVID-19 is a continuing process.

 Though the Customer credit risk is managed by the Company's established policy, procedures and control relating to the customer credit risk management, the impact of COVID 19 on its trade receivables needs to be closely monitored on case to case basis and allowance if any should be appropriately considered.
-The Company uses financial information and past experience to evaluate credit quality of majority of its customers and individual credit limits are defined in accordance with this assessment through financial institutions.
-Outstanding receivables and the credit worthiness of its customers are periodically monitored and taken upon case to case basis.

-The historical experience of collecting receivables of the Company is supported by low level of past default, however the impact of the pandemic needs continuous evaluation by the management and hence post the current year write-off the credit risk as at balance sheet date is perceived to be moderate, however expected to deteriorate going forward depending upon the trajectory of pandemic.
+The Company uses financial information and past experience to evaluate Outstanding receivable in terms of credit worthiness, credit quality, individual credit limits of majority of its customers which are periodically monitored.
+The historical experience of collecting receivables of the Company is supported by low level of past default, however the impact of the pandemic needs continuous evaluation by the management and hence post the current year write-off the credit risk as at balance sheet date is perceived to be moderate, however expected to improve going forward.